seewhyjay/tp/docs/UserGuide.md

 **When you might use it:**
 - If the assignment is completed and submitted, and you have no need to continue tracking it.
 - If the assignment is wrongly added.
-- If certain details of the assignment was wrongly added, and these details are non-editable (eg. name of assignment, deadline).
+- If certain details of the assignment was wrongly added, and these details are non-editable (e.g. name of assignment, deadline).
 For information on which details can be edited, [refer here](#editing-an-assignment).

 [Scroll back to Table of Contents](#table-of-contents)